 The Barclays High-Yield Municipal Bond Index measures the total return performance of the long-term, noninvestment grade tax-exempt bond market.

-The Barclays U.S. Aggregate Index is a broad composite that tracks the investments grade domestic bond market.
+The Bloomberg Barclays U.S. Aggregate Index (formerly known as the Barclays U.S. Aggregate Index) is a broad composite that tracks the investments grade domestic bond market.

 The Barclays U.S. Corporate High-Yield Index is composed of U.S. dollar–denominated, noninvestment grade corporate bonds for which the middle rating among Moody’s Investors Service, Inc., Fitch, Inc., and Standard & Poor’s is Ba1/BB+/BB+ or below.